-Satisfactory Academic Progress (SAP) is about ensuring students are able to complete their academic program in a timely manner while achieving minimum academic standards.
+Satisfactory Academic Progress (SAP) ensures students are able to complete their academic program in a timely manner while maintaining adequate academic standards.
 In an age of increasing accountability of the use of federal student aid funds (and other federal, state, and institutional funds), institutions and students must demonstrate financial aid funds are being used to assist students in completing their academic goals in the most efficient way.

-Federal regulations mandate all students are required to maintain SAP toward a degree in order to receive financial assistance through Title IV federal financial aid (including, but not limited to, the Pell Grant, Stafford Loan, Perkins Loan, Parent PLUS, Federal Work-study, Supplemental Educational Opportunity Grant, TEACH Grant,) and need-based state aid (such as the Kentucky Tuition Grant and Kentucky CAP Grant) programs.
+Federal regulations mandate all students are required to maintain SAP toward a degree in order to receive financial assistance through Title IV federal financial aid (including, but not limited to, the Pell Grant, Direct Subsidized and Unsubsidized Loans, Parent PLUS loans, Federal Work Study, and the Supplemental Educational Opportunity Grant) and need-based state aid (such as the Kentucky Tuition Grant and Kentucky College Access Program Grant) programs.
 Students must meet the academic standards as outlined in the SAP policy.
 These standards are for financial aid purposes only and neither replaces nor overrides academic policies outlined by Alice Lloyd College.
 The SAP policy applies to all undergraduate students.

 There are three components of SAP consisting of quantitative and qualitative measurements.
 Quantitative measurements evaluate the pace and progress by which a student is working toward the completion of their program.
 This is measured by establishing a required percentage of credit hours that must be passed when attempted and by a maximum time frame in which a student must complete their required coursework.
 The qualitative measurement evaluates the quality (GPA and academic standing) of the student’s academic work.